M4R7iNP/varnishls/README.md

 ### Emacs

-install vcl-mode and add this to `.emacs`
+Install vcl-mode and add this to `.emacs`

 ```lisp
 (with-eval-after-load 'eglot